School’s Out…Enjoy a SAFE Summer

 Boating: What could be more a more quintessentially summer activity than taking your family out on the boat on a beautiful Florida weekend.
 Boating is a huge part of our culture and our economy as millions of residents, along with scores of visitors, use our waterways every day.
 In order to ensure that your boating experience is safe and uneventful, you should always: ensure that every child wears a Coast Guard approved life jacket (it’s a good idea, and it’s the law); obey all markers and speed limits; use reasonable caution as approaching other watercraft; and, have a plan if something goes wrong.

 There are few things better than spending the lazy days of summer enjoying that our community has to offer.
 As you do so, please ensure that you follow these safety tips to ensure that the memories you create are ones that you will want to remember for the rest of our life.
 As life-long advocates for the victims of senseless personal injuries, Lesser, Lesser, Landy & Smith is committed to helping prevent unnecessary harm to individuals and families in our community.
 We hope that you find these tips useful and that you employ them as you enjoy your summer vacation.

-The law firm of Lesser, Lesser, Landy & Smith, PLLC has been assisting the victims of unnecessary injuries for more than ninety-one (91) years.
+The law firm of Lesser, Lesser, Landy & Smith, PLLC has been assisting the victims of unnecessary injuries for more than ninety-five (95) years.
 If you have been injured and would like to discuss your claim or learn how to preserve your rights, you can contact us any time to schedule a free consultation.

 Blog is written by Attorney Josh Ferraro